gggina/gitbook-scrapbook/how_to_setup_traces.md

 - **Traefik** - adds topology and telemetry information from Traefik.
 - **AWS X-ray** - collects tracing information from the in-built AWS distributed tracing system.

 Full configuration details for each available StackState Agent V2 integration are included in StackState.
-These can be accessed from the StackPacks page.
+These can be accessed from the StackPacks page:

 1. Go to the **StackPacks** page in the StackState GUI.
-2. Click **Tracing** from the tags listed at the top of the page.
-This will filter the listed StackPacks to show only those used for traces.
+2. Click **Tracing** in the tags list at the top of the page - this will filter the displayed StackPacks to show only those used for traces.
-3. Click on the integration you want to configure and follow the instructions provided to set up traces.
+3. Click on the StackState Agent V2 integration you want to configure and follow the instructions provided to start receiving trace data.

 ## Still not able to see traces?